 4. DOES YOUR MODEL NEED SUPPORTS?

-When your model has an overhang or bridge which is not supported by anything below, you might need to use 3D printing support structures to be able to print it, these ones are generated by the Prusa Slicer software.
+When your model has an overhang or bridges which are not supported by anything below, you might need to use 3D printing support structures to be able to print it, these ones are generated by the Prusa Slicer software.